Wine Tasting Party Types of Wine Tasting Parties -- Wine-Cheese Pairings

 Having separate tasting stations ensures that people spread out making it easier for everyone to get around the tables.

 Create a scorecard that lists all of the wines and is easy to understand.
-Use my Free Wine Tasting Score Card if you prefer.
-Clicking here will open a new browser window so you can print the sheet if you would like.
+Use our Free Wine Tasting Cards if you prefer.

 Print this 8-1/2 x 11 sheet and then fill in the names of the wines, by category, in the proper order (see "The Order of Wine Tasting" below).
 Make your guest copies on cardstock so they are more durable.